-- An average 5G network will support millions of devices per square miles compared to thousands of devices per square miles supported by 4G networks.
+- An average 5G network will support millions of devices per square mile, compared to thousands of devices per square mile supported by 4G networks.

 The greatest potential of 5G technology will be reflected in edge computing and IoT systems, as it will empower devices to perform complex operations (that only computers could do previously) and interconnect with each other seamlessly.

-The Internet of Things has settled down in many spheres and continues to build up its presence despite the ongoing pandemic.
+The Internet of Things (IoT) has been introduced into many spheres and continues to build up its presence despite the ongoing pandemic.